gingerphoenix10/Nya-quest/README.md

 # Nya Quest
 Beat Saber Quest mod for displaying nya-tastic images from various anime themed web APIs

+*It was not tested with Quest 1 if you have it, tell me if it works*

+*It may crash other mods based on BSML, if you find the mod it crashes, send me the mod*

 ## Usage
 Nya's settings can be accessed from either the Mod Settings panel or from within Nya's setting modal